 Here’s what to customize to build trust, remove friction, and nudge the sale over the line:

-- Add Custom Logo to the Checkout: Replace the placeholder with your brand logo.
-Adjust width, alignment, opacity, for greater credibility.
+Replace the placeholder with your brand logo.
+Adjust width, alignment, and opacity for greater credibility.

-- Checkout Form: Break it into steps (e.g. Customer Info → Shipping → Payment), rename the headings, and simplify the layout by adjusting field widths, enabling collapsible sections, and toggling coupon visibility.
+Break it into steps (e.g., Customer Info → Shipping → Payment), rename the headings, and simplify the layout by adjusting field widths, enabling collapsible sections, and toggling coupon visibility.

-- Mini Cart: Let users view product images, adjust quantities, or remove items, right inside the checkout mini cart.
+Let users view product images, adjust quantities, or remove items directly in the checkout mini cart.
 This gives them control, reducing decision fatigue and abandoned carts.

-- Trust Section: Add short, punchy reassurance copy like “100% Secure Checkout” or “Free Returns,” and tweak the styling to keep it consistent.
+Add short, punchy reassurance copy like “100% Secure Checkout” or “Free Returns”, and tweak the styling to keep it consistent.

-- Social Proof: Add customer reviews with real names, photos, and star ratings—these are subtle, high-converting nudges that reduce resistance at the moment of decision.
+Add a single, powerful customer review with real names, photos, and star ratings in a sidebar or box next to the checkout form.
+These are subtle, high-converting nudges that reduce resistance at the moment of decision.

 To change the checkout page background:

-Under Styling options, find the “Page Background” setting.
+Under Styling options, find the “Page Background” setting in Elementor.
 Click the color picker and choose your brand color or enter a hex code directly.

 Once you’re happy with the look and flow, click ‘Update’ and your high-converting, fully custom checkout is ready to go live.